dtw/hw-bucks-scaffold-child/README.md

 ### Demographic Data

 To meet our GDPR obligations we avoid storing contact information and sensitive personal data together.
-We certainly don't want this information cached in a WordPress database
+We certainly don't want this information cached in a WordPress database.
+This theme supports redirection to a third-party survey to collect this data.
+For this to function effectively, ensure pages based on the following are not cached:
+* page-about-you.php
+* template-thanks.php

 ## License
 Unless otherwise specified, all the plugin files, scripts and images are licensed under GNU General Public License version 2, see http://www.gnu.org/licenses/gpl-2.0.html.